raveendrad/elasticsearch-on-dotcloud-ALPHA/README.rst

 =================================

-This is an **ALPHA** (i.e., not production-ready) ElasticSearch stack for DotCloud.
+This is an **ALPHA** (i.e., not production-ready) ElasticSearch stack for dotCloud.

 How It Works
 ------------

 This downloads an ElasticSearch build from the official download site.
-The build is not totally DotCloud-compliant for two reasons:

-* it does not support scaling (yet),
-* it is insecure by default - you have to explicitly enable authentication if you want it.
+The build is not totally dotCloud-compliant, because it does not enable security by default (you have to explicitly enable authentication if you want it) and there are probably some side-effects if you scale down the service without taking care of the shard rebalancing.

 Again: **don't use this for production!**